rhomobile/rhomobile-docs/docs/en/edge/guide/visualstudio.md

 Follow the instructions that accompany the framework you've chosen to replace the default.

 ## Launching your new app

+NOTE: Building RhoMobile apps requires an account on Rhomobile.com and that the user be logged in.
+This must be done via RhoMobile.com or RhoStudio before your build is attempted; no dialog or log-in prompt will appear within Visual Studio.

 Now that you're now ready to build and launch your app, you must select from following build configuration options:

 * **RhoSimulator** builds and launches the app in RhoSimulator, a Webkit-enabled window that displays your app along with a Web Inspector tool to help facilitate debugging